 One Sided Mattresses Offer A Wide Selection

-The one sided mattress variants have several types available for sale and are the most common in 2017; thus, you can choose the type that suits your needs.
-Infact, almost every mattress on the market nowadays is single sided.
+The one sided mattress variants have several types available for sale and are the most common in 2018; thus, you can choose the type that suits your needs.
+In fact, almost every mattress on the market nowadays is single sided.

 Skepticism vs. Reality

-Some skeptics argue that the newer single sided mattresses have a reduced life span than their predecessors, especially considering you only get to use half of what was previously usable.
+Some skeptics argue that the newer single sided mattresses have a reduced lifespan than their predecessors, especially considering you only get to use half of what was previously usable.
 Theoretically, the statement seems like it should be correct.
 However, in fact, manufacturers design these with new materials such as viscoelastic memory foam and latex that can withstand the test of time.
-Latex mattresses provide proper motion separation as well as an excellent balance between softness and support.
+Organic latex mattresses provide proper motion separation as well as an excellent balance between softness and support.
 They are becoming increasingly well known for durability and the highest quality, though often come with an expensive price tag.
-Memory foam mattresses are a good option too, they are dense, sensitive to weight and temperature, plus in recent times now come with a low price tag.
+Foam mattresses are a good option too, they are dense, sensitive to weight and temperature, plus in recent times now come with a low price tag.